dipika-m/CacooGalleria/README.md

 This app consumes  external resources (e.g. Cacoo), and the precise external resource it consumes has been chosen to show the use of the relevant protocol.

-The `Cacoo` app is a online diagram management You can create online diagram with real time collaboration.
+The `Cacoo` app is a online diagram management.
+You can create online diagram with real time collaboration.
-`Cacoo` is the easiest way to create shareable diagrams online but it doesn't know what you have to do with your diagrams ? .
+`Cacoo` is the easiest way to create shareable diagrams online but it doesn't know what you have to do with your diagrams ?
-Thats where `consumer` comes in i.e `cacooApi` created using `spring` .
+Thats where `CacooGalleria` comes in.

 You go to `CacooGalleria` to browse the photos that are stored in `cacoo` and "print" them (this feature is not actually implemented).